Newsletter - February 2021

 Grease Traps: All food preparation establishments in Ogunquit must install a grease trap, and service it regularly.
 Restaurants are subject to random inspections of the grease trap by the Sewer District.
 We mail a record keeping log to all restaurants each spring.
 See our website for more information or call the OSD office.

 Sump Pumps: OSD does not allow connection of sump pumps, roof drains, or foundation drains to the public sewer system.

-Outside Showers: Must be enclosed with four walls and a roof, and may be considered a structure by the Code Office.
+Outside Showers: Must be enclosed with four walls and a roof and it may be considered a structure by the Code Office.

 Dig Safe: Before beginning any dig project, call 8-1-1 or go to digsafe.com.
-Sewer & water utilities must be notified separately.
+Sewer & water utilities are not part of Dig Safe and must be notified separately.

-Meetings: Our meeting agendas are always posted at the Town of Ogunquit office & website, the Post Office and on our website.
-Our meeting minutes are posted on our website the month following the meeting, after being approved by the Board of Trustees.
+Meetings: Meeting agendas are posted monthly at the Town of Ogunquit office & website, the Post Office and OSD’s website.
+Meeting minutes are posted on our website the following month after approval by the Board of Trustees.

-GIS Map to locate sewer lines & manholes: We now have our very own GIS map showing sewer mains, lines & manholes on our website!
+GIS Map to locate sewer lines & manholes: We now have our very own GIS map on our website, showing sewer mains, lines & manholes!
 Very useful information!
-Click on the "Sewer System Map” at the top right corner of our website.
+Click on “Sewer System Map” at the top right corner of our website.

-A reminder that Ogunquit Sewer District is not part of the Town of Ogunquit or KKW (Kennebunk, Kennebunkport, Wells Water District).
+We would like to remind everyone that Ogunquit Sewer District is not part of the Town of Ogunquit or KKWWD (Kennebunk, Kennebunkport, Wells Water District).

 Office Hours: The office is currently closed due to COVID-19.
 For assistance or questions, please call Debbie at